Akecel/Akecel/README.md

 Here are some projects I am working on that you can take a look at :

 - [Gechoplate](https://github.com/Akecel/gechoplate) - A full-featured and beginners-friendly MVC boilerplate for Rest APIs design in Go.
 - [Makefiles-Runner](https://github.com/Akecel/makefiles-runner) - VSCode extension to easily run your makefiles commands.
+- [Deploy-Shell-Script](https://github.com/Akecel/deploy-shell-script) - Simple shell scripts to easily deploy your applications on a web server.

 > Shoot the moon, even if you miss, you'll land among the stars.
 > <br> - Oscar Wilde